VersionPress and How to Keep Your Website Safe

 The process is the same as when you install a standard plugin for WordPress.
 Log into the administrative area of your website first and then navigate to Plugins and click on Add New.

 On the new page, click on the Upload Plugin button at the top and then upload the VersionPress archive from your local computer.
-Click on Install Now button to proceed.
+Click on the Install Now button to proceed.

 The VersionPress plugin will be automatically installed on your website.
 You will see a successful message and you will have to click on Active Plugin to enable it on your website.